TristanSaucy/flare-dapp/README.md

 # Run the setup script to configure everything
 ./scripts/setup_confidential_space.sh

+# Encrypt a key for use with the application
+./scripts/encrypt_key.sh

 ```

 The setup script will guide you through the entire process: